On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-\begin{theorem} Let $Q$ be a UCQ of intractable CQs that does not contain two body-isomorphic acyclic CQs.
+\begin{theorem} Let $Q$ be a UCQ of difficult CQs that does not contain two body-isomorphic acyclic CQs.
 Then, $Q\not\in\DelayClin$, assuming \matmul~and \hyperclique. \end{theorem} \begin{proof} Let $Q_1$ be a CQ in $Q$ given by Lemma~\ref{lemma:qinhards}.
+By definition, difficult CQs are self-join-free, and so if two CQs in $Q$ are body-homomorphically equivalent, they are also body-isomorphic.
 We treat the two possible cases of the structure of $Q_1$.
 In case $Q_1$ is acyclic, since we know that $Q$ does not contain body-isomorphic acyclic CQs, then for all $Q_i\in Q\setminus\{Q_1\}$ there is no body-homomorphism from $Q_i$ to $Q_1$.
 According to Lemma~\ref{lemma:body-homo}, $\pEnum{Q_1}\leq_e\pEnum{Q}$.
-Since $Q_1$ is self-join free acyclic non-free-connex, we have that $\pEnum{Q_1}\not\in\DelayClin$ assuming \matmul.
+Since $Q_1$ is self-join-free acyclic non-free-connex, we have that $\pEnum{Q_1}\not\in\DelayClin$ assuming \matmul.
 Therefore $\pEnum{Q}$ is not in $\DelayClin$ either.
 In case $Q_1$ is cyclic, we use Lemma~\ref{lemma:decision-reduction} to conclude that $\qDecide{Q_1}\leq\qDecide{Q}$.
-According to Theorem~\ref{theorem:originalDichotomy}, since $Q_1$ is self-join free cyclic, $\qDecide{Q_1}$ cannot be solved in linear time assuming \hyperclique.
-Therefore $\qDecide{Q}$ cannot be solved in linear time, thus $\pEnum{Q}\not\in\DelayClin$. \end{proof}
+According to Theorem~\ref{theorem:originalDichotomy}, since $Q_1$ is self-join-free cyclic, $\qDecide{Q_1}$ cannot be solved in linear time assuming \hyperclique.
+Therefore $\qDecide{Q}$ cannot be solved in linear time either, and $\pEnum{Q}\not\in\DelayClin$. \end{proof}